Sri Lanka

 The best time to visit Unawatuna is from October to April with February – April as its absolute peak months.
 Unawatuna is significantly crowded during this period though, which makes great sense given the excellent circumstances to explore the town’s beautiful surroundings.

-Even though Unawatuna has great weather year-round, it is completely common to experience more rainfall during the southwest monsoon that runs from May till September.
+Even though Unawatuna has great weather year-round, it is completely common to experience more rainfall during the southwest monsoon that runs from May to September.

 The train journey along Sri Lanka’s beautiful coastline is the most scenic (and the best) way to reach Unawatuna, especially if you’re planning to visit after Colombo, Hikkaduwa or Mirissa (Weligama Railway Station).